 Upon selling an inherited home, you have to report it for the income tax purposes.
 You should first calculate your capital gain or loss.
 This is done by subtracting the basis from the sale amount.
 You should then report that amount to the necessary authorities.

 You should then consider how much tax you are to pay.
 This will be paid against the capital gains or losses resulting from the sale of the house.
-You can call Minnesota Home Brothers now at (952)-392-9673 to undertake a smooth and legitimate sale of your home.
-We are local here in Minneapolis Minnesota and we know the market here better than anyone else.
-If you are still asking yourself what are the tax consequences when selling a house I inherited in Minneapolis, then we would be happy to discuss it with you in more detail.
+You can call Minnesota Home Brothers now at (952) 392-9673 to undertake a smooth and legitimate sale of your home.
+We are local here in St. Paul Minnesota and we know the market here better than anyone else.
+If you are still asking yourself what are the tax consequences when selling a house I inherited in St. Paul, then we would be happy to discuss it with you in more detail.